MicrosoftDocs/security/zero-trust/azure-infrastructure-paas.md

 ### Plan for management traffic in the VNet

-In addition to the application-specific traffic, you need to plan for management traffic.
+In addition to the application-specific traffic, plan for management traffic.
 However, because management traffic typically originates outside of the spoke VNet, more rules are required.
-First, you'll need to understand the specific ports and sources that management traffic will be coming from.
+First, understand the specific ports and sources that management traffic will be coming from.
 Typically, all management traffic should flow from a firewall or other network virtual appliance (NVA) located in the hub network for the spoke.

 See [Apply Zero Trust principles to Azure IaaS overview](azure-infrastructure-overview.md#reference-architecture) for the full reference architecture.